 Herringbone Stitch – Variations

-Here is a single herringbone stitch.
+Here is a single herringbone stitch with gaps between each row.

 By adding another thread to weave amongst the herringbone you can create another dimension to the stitch.
 A favorite variation of the herringbone stitch is the double herringbone.
 This is a simple additional row of herringbone placed along the row.
 It looks especially attractive when you use two contrasting thread colors.